ansys/pyaedt/doc/source/User_guide/files.rst

             :link-type: doc
             :margin: 2 2 0 0

-            The report configuration files allows to import and export materials in AEDT.
+            The report configuration files allows you to import and export materials in AEDT.

    .. grid-item-card:: Primitives file
             :link: pyaedt_file_data/primitives